Spirit of France ferry Review and Specifications

 Spirit of France ferry wiki

 - On August 8, 2008, P&O Ferries signed an EUR 360 million shipbuilding contract with Aker Yards (STX Finland, Rauma shipyard) for the construction of 2 cruiseferries specifically designed for the Dover-Calais ferry route.
 These were the largest ferries ever built for the English Channel crossing service.
 The new design featured an optimized hull for minimum fuel consumption.
+The ship is powered by four MAN marine diesel engines (model 8ZAL40S) with total power output 38,4 MW.

 - The newbuilds were the world's first passenger ferries to comply with IMO's new SRtP ("Safe Return to Port") requirements.
 These new SOLAS regulations were applicable to passenger ships with keels laid after July 1, 2010, and with LOA lengths 120+ m (394 ft).
 The new rules require that, in case a passenger vessel becomes a casualty, its onboard basic services will be provided and its main systems will remain operational to allow safe return to port.